mozilla/anodejsholidayseason/localization/localization_part_2.md

 A year ago I did a deep survey of all the Node L10n and I18n modules.
 Most "reinvent the wheel", creating their own JSON based formats for storing Strings.

-In order to work with the Mozilla community, we must use PO files.
-They have many tools such as [POEdit](http://www.poedit.net/), [Verbatim](https://localize.mozilla.org/), [Translate Toolkit](https://github.com/translate/translate), and [Pootle](https://github.com/translate/pootle).
+The Mozilla community already uses many tools such as [POEdit](http://www.poedit.net/), [Verbatim](https://localize.mozilla.org/), [Translate Toolkit](https://github.com/translate/translate), and [Pootle](https://github.com/translate/pootle).
+Instead of forcing new tools on the community, we decided to make our tools work within their standards.

-So our basic constraint is to create a solution that uses `PO` files, which is how we'll tell our localizers what all of our strings are and how they will give us the finished translations.
+Which is how we'll tell our localizers what all of our strings are and how they will give us the finished translations.
+PO files are the data exchange medium of the L10n community.

 Coming from PHP and Python at Mozilla, I've found that Gettext works very well.
 As a web application gets large and has more prose, there are many nuances of localizing text that require the well tested tools and APIs of gettext.